 The power feature in the Intel Graphics settings is one of the important reasons behind the screen Dims when Unplugged in Windows 10 issue.
-Experts suggest to turn off the Display Power Saving Technology option to bypass this dimness problem.
+Experts suggest turning off the Display Power Saving Technology option to bypass this dimness problem.
 Here is how you will carry out this workaround –

-- First of all, head to the desktop and do a right-click on an empty space.
+- First of all, head to the desktop and right-click on an empty space.
 From the desktop context menu, choose Intel Graphics Settings.

 - Intel UHD Graphics Control Panel interface will show up, go to the Power category at the bottom.

 - Choose On Battery on the left sidebar.
 Ensure that Power Plan is set to either Balanced mode or Maximum performance.

 - Select Disable under the option namely Display Power Saving Technology (see snapshot).

 - Click the Apply button to implement the modifications and henceforth the brightness changes will not occur automatically upon changing the power status.

 2] Update Display Driver to Fix Screen Dims when Unplugged in Windows 10